explosion/weasel/docs/cli.md

----
-title: Weasel Command Line Interface
+# Command Line Interface
-teaser: Download, train and package pipelines, and debug spaCy
-source: spacy/cli
-menu:
-  - ['project', 'project']
----

-spaCy's CLI provides a range of helpful commands for downloading and training pipelines, converting data and debugging your config, data and installation.
-For a list of available commands, you can type `python -m spacy --help`.
-You can also add the `--help` flag to any command or subcommand to see the description, available arguments and usage.

-## project {id="project",version="3"}

-The `spacy project` CLI includes subcommands for working with [spaCy projects](/usage/projects), end-to-end workflows for building and deploying custom spaCy pipelines.
+The `weasel` CLI includes subcommands for working with [Weasel projects](/usage/projects), end-to-end workflows for building and deploying custom spaCy pipelines.

-### project clone {id="project-clone",tag="command"}
+## clone

 Clone a project template from a Git repository.
 Calls into `git` under the hood and can use the sparse checkout feature if available, so you're only downloading